rockwellwindsor/postbook/README.md

   Build an application based on the rubric provided.
 There should be posts that can have comments and users that have to be authenticated before creating posts or comments.

-  * A few points to look for
+  * A few points to know

     * I pushed to git from the very beginning of this application so you could get a sense of my git patterns.
 Probably a little overkill but I tend to do small pushes more often instead of large pushes less often.

     * Not sure if you guys use a git message template but you can see mine on my commit messages.

     * I use postgresql even in local development so if you download and run make sure to move the pg gem into a production block and add splite3 and then change the database.yml file (unless you use pg locally as well).

     * There is some dummy data up on Heroku so feel free to create posts, try to break whatever you can, etc.

+    * Image uploading in the editor is not set up.
+I think I may develop this further into a template so I wanted to start working, which is why you will see aws-sdk gem and paperclip gem in the gem file.

   * Heroku: https://rocky-tor-88366.herokuapp.com